Demodesk Secures $2.3M to Revolutionize Screen Sharing and Build the First Intelligent Online Meeting Tool for Customer-Facing Conversations

 “Only very few people are born as rainmaker.
 And most of them had to learn it over multiple years.
 On average, it takes 6 months to onboard new reps and only 50-60% constantly attain quotas.
 With their new approach to web conferencing, Demodesk is on a very good way towards solving that problem for sales teams.”
 Steli Efti, Founder & CEO of Close.com (leading CRM solution) and advisor of Demodesk

-The platform accelerates sales teams by automatically loading slides and websites to present, providing conversational guidance along sales playbooks and helping handle sales objections on the spot – all available from within the cloud-based conferencing tool.
-On top of providing real-time sales coaching, the software includes automated scheduling, deep CRM integration and in-depth meeting analytics.
-Another game changing feature especially for customer service professionals is the ability to instantly share mouse and keyboard control and collaboratively work on the virtual display for interactive onboarding and support.
+The platform accelerates sales teams by automatically loading slides and websites to present, providing conversational guidance along with sales playbooks and helping handle sales objections on the spot – all available from within the cloud-based conferencing tool.
+On top of providing real-time sales coaching, the software includes automated scheduling, deep CRM integration, and in-depth meeting analytics.
+Another game-changing feature, especially for customer service professionals, is the ability to instantly share mouse and keyboard control and collaboratively work on the virtual display for interactive onboarding and support.

 Today, over 100 international customers are using Demodesk for their demos, closing calls and onboarding sessions.
 Most of them are fast-growing B2B SaaS companies.
 The results they see from using Demodesk are amongst others a significant reduction of meeting no-shows, an increase in demo conversion rates by up to 25% and saving each user up to 1h/day by automating repetitive tasks like scheduling, meeting preparation and CRM logging.